cycl00ps/bap/README.md

 - LAN-reachable SSH via a host port (DNAT)

 Work in Progress
-- key-only auth and metadata-driven bootstrap (Step 5)
+- key-only auth and metadata-driven bootstrap
 - (optional) Envoy TPROXY on the host for egress control.

 ## Prerequisites (quick checklist)